Audit and Evaluation Committee Charter

 - Any concerns on risk management, control and governance framework and processes;

 - An assessment of the IA activity;

 - Any recommendations on risk management, controls and accountability processes.

 - Request the information and documentation needed to fulfill its responsibilities;

 - Meet in camera for briefings with the Commissioner, the Chief Financial Officer (CFO), the OAG representative and any other officials the AEC may designate.

-The Commissioner alone has the sole responsibility for the appointment of all members of the AEC, including external members.
+The Commissioner has the responsibility for the appointment of all members of the AEC, including external members.

 The Commissioner has the right to establish the following with respect to AEC members: